 The series is inspired by my experience of being seen as “the other.”
 I aim to capture the tension that arises from the divide between different social groups and the mindset of “us versus them.”
 I am directly drawing inspiration from Korean object-wrapping cloth called bojagi.
 By employing bojagi that was historically a creative outlet for Korean women who had limited contact with the outside world during the Joseon Dynasty, I consider ideas such as tradition, labor, craft, and “feminine” work.

 The textiles I create symbolize constructed notions of what it means to be Korean.
 My work is not simply a representation of minority identities, but rather a commentary on the dehumanizing, problematic process of being identified, reduced and categorized.
-The human-scale box painting that combines the traditional Korean textile saekdong with a wide range of contemporary, global logos considers both the past and the present to further investigate the idea of authenticity as well as the idea of cultural hybridity and transnationalism.
+By combining traditional Korean textile saekdong and architectural patterns dancheong with a wide range of contemporary global logos, the human-scale box painting and the dismantled architectural structures consider both the past and the present to further investigate the idea of authenticity as well as the idea of cultural hybridity and transnationalism.